tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * Typhlosion:
     * Lvl 65: Blast Burn
   * Feraligatr:
-    * Lvl 65: Hydro Cannon
+    * Lvl 65: Hydro Cannons
   * Brendan/May give 2 Ultra Balls in addition to Poké Balls to help catch the other starters
   * 2000 extra Pokédollars at start of game to help catch the other starters